Product Management 101: Everything You Need to Know

 Illustration of product manager and product backlog

 Product management is more than that, however.
-Product managers are also responsible for product planning and execution-making sure the product meets its goals and requirements on time and with high quality.
+A product manager is also responsible for product planning and execution-making sure the product meets its goals and requirements on time and with high quality.
 They're also accountable for product positioning, pricing, distribution channel selection, task tracking, promotion, packaging design and online presence.

 What product management isn't